A note on the spectral gap for log-concave probability measures on convex bodies: Appendix

 As announced earlier, the previous discussion does not allow us to use directly Theorem \ref{theo:main} because the matrix mapping $W$ is not diagonal.
-However we can apply Lemma \ref{lemme:decompo} with the above weight $W_\ve$ and let $\ve \to 0$ to get the following identity: if $\mu$ stands for the uniform probability measure on $\B (0, R)$, then for all $f\in \C _N ^\infty (\B (0, R))$,
+However we can apply Lemma \ref{lemme:decompo} with the above weight $W_\ve$ and let $\ve \to 0$ to get the following identity: if $\mu$ is the uniform probability measure on $\B (0, R)$, then for all $f\in \C _N ^\infty (\B (0, R))$,

 Although the first term is always non-negative, some computations show that for all $i,j=1,\ldots, d$,